 A Squirrel’s Tale began on Labor Day, 1999 with the rescue of a baby squirrel.
 Our first state permit was issued in 2000 with incorporation taking place in 2002 and IRS 501(c)(3) status was received in early 2003.
-Our main office is located in Oakland County and we a second subpermittee in Oakland County who acts as a backup caretaker and various volunteers who assist as needed.
+As of 2016 our main office is located in St. Clair County, Michigan.

 Our primary focus is on Sciuridae, and to that end we take in orphaned and abandoned baby squirrels, raise them, then release them back into their natural environments.
 We also care for injured adults as well as various other small, native Michigan wild mammals.
 In order to do this successfully, time is invested in studying both natural history and scientific findings, as well as observing squirrels in their wild habitats.
 Formal continuing education in the field of wildlife rehabilitation is pursued annually, we maintain a close working relationship with our consulting veterinarian as well as another outstate veterinarian who is an active wildlife rehabilitator.
 Informal networking among other wildlife rehabilitators who specialize in squirrels allows for the sharing of knowledge, and we act as mentors to those who are new to the field as well as continuing to be mentored by those with even more experience.